BelledonneCommunications/flexisip-account-manager/INSTALL.md

     composer install --no-dev
     php artisan key:generate

-Then configure the database connection in the `.env` file (from the `.env.example` one).
-And migrate the tables.
-The first migration *MUST* be run on an empty database.

-    php artisan migrate

-You can also run the test suit using `phpunit`.

-To know more about the web server configuration part, you can directly [visit the official Laravel installation documentation](https://laravel.com/docs/).

 # 1.b Packages setup

 FlexiAPI is packaged for Debian and RedHat, you can setup those repositories using the Flexisip documentation https://wiki.linphone.org/xwiki/wiki/public/view/Flexisip/1.%20Installation/#HInstallationfromourrepositories